jboxman/owncloud-quickstart/index.md

 1. Click **Create**.

 ownCloud will send an email to the user's email address with an activation link to set the account password.
-If you want to a user to have group admin or super admin capability, read [Granting Administrator Privileges to a User][admin].
+If you want to a user to have Group Administrator or Super Administrator privileges, read [Granting Administrator Privileges to a User][admin].

 ## Connecting to ownCloud with a desktop or mobile phone